tlapinsk/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The final pipeline combines two major functions, 'pipeline' and 'lane', which are combined into a larger image processing function called 'final_pipeline'.
-By utilizing moviepy.editor (VideoFileClip), I was able to run each video frame through 'final_pipeline' successfully.
+The final pipeline combines two major functions, `pipeline` and `lane`, which are combined into a larger image processing function called `final_pipeline`.
+By utilizing moviepy.editor (VideoFileClip), I was able to run each video frame through `final_pipeline` successfully.

 Here's a [link to my video result](./project_video_output.mp4)